joelstanner/data-structures/README.md

     -  As described from [Python Patterns - Implementing Graphs](https://www.python.org/doc/essays/graphs/) "Graphs are networks consisting of nodes connected by edges or arcs.
 In directed graphs, the connections between nodes have a direction, and are called arcs."
     - Graph Traversal
         - Graph traversal is explored in a [depth first](http://en.wikipedia.org/wiki/Depth-first_search) and [breadth first](http://en.wikipedia.org/wiki/Breadth-first_search) style.
+    - Graph weighting
+        - Edges accept value weights or default to one if none is provided

 ## Resources
 [Linked Lists Wiki](http://en.wikipedia.org/wiki/Linked_list)